 Learn more from this post by Mike Caulfield.

 Check the origins of an image.
-If you find an image on a web page or a social media site like Twitter and are unsure of its authenticity, you can check its orgins with a reverse image search.
+If you find an image on a web page or a social media site like X and are unsure of its authenticity, you can check its origins with a reverse image search.
 In the Chrome browser right-click on the image and select Search Google for image.
 The image search results will show you other places where the image has appeared.
 Examine these results to see if there are any discussions about the trustworthiness or origins of the image.

 Learn more from Web Literacy for Student Fact-Checkers.